Stateful Token Reduction for Long-Video Hybrid VLMs: Method

+\paragraph{Decoupling Content from Position.} This failure mode suggests separating the \emph{data-dependent} content alignment from the \emph{position-dependent} decay, and using only the former for token selection.
+We refer to the resulting score as the \emph{Decoupled Content Alignment}, defined for Mamba layers as

-averaging over $M$ query (text) positions and $G$ groups.
-Here, $\bar{\vb}_i$ and $\vc_m$ act as key and query projections whose dot product measures alignment between visual token $i$ and text token $m$, with the gating factor $\Delta_i$ absorbed into $\bar{\vb}_i$.
+averaging over $M$ query (text) positions and $G$ Mamba groups, where $\bar{\vb}_i$ and $\vc_m$ act as key and query projections whose dot product measures alignment between visual token $i$ and text token $m$, with the gating factor $\Delta_i$ absorbed into $\bar{\vb}_i$.
+Despite its simplicity, this decomposition is, to our knowledge, the first explicit identification of which component of the Mamba recurrence is suitable for content-based token scoring and which component should be excluded; we validate this empirically against the Full Mamba Dynamic in \cref{tab:scoring_ablation}.

 \paragraph{Token Selection.} Given scores $\{s_i\}_{i=1}^{N}$, we select the top-$K$ tokens while preserving temporal order.
-The budget $K$ may vary across layers according to a reduction schedule, which we motivate through the following analysis.
+The budget $K$ may vary across layers according to a reduction schedule, which we describe next, motivated by the observations in \cref{sec:analysis}.